gurrier/localvolts/README.md

 The integration currently exposes five sensors...

-1) costsFlexUp is the current IMPORT cost of electricity FOR YOU per kWh until the end of the current 5 minute interval.
+1) costsFlexUp is the marginal IMPORT cost of electricity for you, in $/kWh (including loss factors and network fees) - how much extra your bill increases for each additional kWh you import between now and the end of the current 5-minute interval.

-It's essentially the marginal cost of electricity for you and includes loss factors and network fees associated with increasing your consumption by 1kW right now.
-Of course, this only lasts until the end of the 5 minute interval, during which you would only have pulled that extra 1kW for 5 minutes which is a total energy of 1/12 kWh = 0.083kWh
+Because it's a rate, you need to convert any change in your power draw (kW) into the energy (kWh) it represents before it means anything in dollars.
+For example, drawing an extra 1kW for the rest of a freshly-started interval is 1kW × 1/12 hour = 0.083 kWh - multiply that by costsFlexUp to get the actual extra cost of that decision.

 2) earningsFlexUp is the current EXPORT price of electricity FOR YOU per additional kWh exported until the end of the current 5 minute interval.